De Re Atari

-Atari released official documentation for the hardware and a source listing of the operating system the same year, 1982, but they were not as easily obtainable as De Re Atari and tutorials in magazines such as COMPUTE!.
-By 1985, De Re Atari was out of print.
+Atari published official documentation for the hardware and a source listing of the operating system the same year, 1982, but they were not as easily obtainable as De Re Atari and tutorials in magazines such as COMPUTE!.
+Following the closure of the Atari Program Exchange in late 1984, De Re Atari went out of print.

 Background

 Atari at first did not disclose technical information on its computers, except to software developers who agreed to keep it secret.
 De Re Atari ("All About Atari") was sold through the Atari Program Exchange mail-order catalog, which described the book as "everything you want to know about the Atari ... but were afraid to ask" and a resource for "professional programmers" and "advanced hobbyists who understand Atari BASIC and assembly language".